StanfordAHA/TestBenchGenerator/README.md

                         Max number of clock cyles to run --wrapper-module-name WRAPPER_MODULE_NAME
-                        Name of the wrapper module --chunk-size CHUNK_SIZE
+                        Name of the wrapper module --input-chunk-size INPUT_CHUNK_SIZE
+                        Size in bits of the data in the input files --output-chunk-size OUTPUT_CHUNK_SIZE
-                        Size in bits of the data in the input/output files --output-file-name OUTPUT_FILE_NAME
+                        Size in bits of the data in the output files --output-file-name OUTPUT_FILE_NAME
                         Name of the generated harness file --use-jtag            Should this test harness use JTAG to write config